How To Withdraw From Your RESP

 Next, the question of how much you have and how much you need per year becomes your next decision.
 With that said, you never know when your child may change plans, as such I suggest withdrawing as much as possible every year and just keep it in cash (more on this later).

 There is no need to be sophisticated in the withdrawal strategy.
-If you keep everything invested and try to grow it, you can risk a market drop … If you play it safe in bonds or fixed income, you might as well just have it in cash and withdraw as much while you can.
+If you keep everything invested and try to grow it, you can risk a market drop … If you play it safe in bonds or fixed income, you might as well just have it in cash and withdraw as much as possible.

 While you can always transfer unused RESP to your RRSP, why not withdraw the maximum and put all the extra in your child’s TFSA instead of your RRSP?